Poyagger/asteroid/README.md

-a want try pygame, its will be fun... right?
+i want try pygame, its will be fun... right?

 3 days later, man pygame is suck